surajsubramanian/SudokuSolver/README.md

 <img src="https://github.com/SurajSubramanian/SudokuSolver/blob/master/images/output2.png" alt='missing'/>

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Better techniques for extracting digits from the sudoku image and digit recognition could be done.

+Please make sure to update tests as appropriate.

 ## REFERENCES

 [Python solution to solve sudoku using backtracking in leetcode](https://leetcode.com/problems/sudoku-solver/discuss/15959/Accepted-Python-solution)

 [Digit Recognition using OpenCV and pytesseract](https://stackoverflow.com/a/58032585/10077354)